 Other Problems DoNotPay Can Help You With

 DoNotPay is a powerful tool that can help with a variety of matters, ranging from menial administrative tasks to dealing with big corporations.
-The app can be accessed in the web browser or your iOS device and will assist you with sorting out the following tasks:
+The app can be accessed in the and will assist you with sorting out the following tasks:

 - Canceling subscriptions or memberships